 You can check out the route in the linked posts below.
 I've put together a few summaries that you might find useful if you are planning to go bike touring in Canada.

 The best time of year to cycle across Canada, would be the summer.
 Specific months that most people would agree are ideal for bike touring in Canada are June and September.

 Of course, you can cycle all year around in Canada.
 The winter would have its challenges though!

-Where to stay when bike touring in Canada
+Where to stay when bike cycling across Canada

 Food and drink